 1st party programs are those run by the university directly.
 Examples of this include UC COSMOS, UC Berkeley ATDP, and John Hopkins Pre-College.
 When it comes to bang for your bucks, 1st Party Programs are undoubtedly the best.
 Not only do they look better for college admissions, but they are also usually less expensive relative to 3rd Party Programs.
 The overall quality control and depth of experience is better and more enjoyable for students.
 There are many 3rd Party Programs that exist so be careful!
 Not all summer programs are created equal.
 If given the opportunity to attend a 1st Party Program, this should absolutely be the first choice.

-Represent Your Student’s Interests, Not Yours
+The Best Summer Programs For High School Students Is To Represent Your Student’s Interests, Not Yours

 Rather than starting the conversation with which summer programs exist, start by asking your student which interests exist.
 From academic to artistic, students have all kinds of interests.
 It’s important to represent those interests proportionally over the summer.
 For instance, if a student wants to learn about business and is also interested in painting, find ways to help them do both: be it through one program or multiple.
 Who ever said you had to settle for one?